About GW ETDs

 1. Improved presentation

-You can present your ideas and work in your thesis or dissertation by including photos, graphs, and drawings, and produce animations and sounds.
+You can present your ideas and work in your thesis or dissertation by including photos, graphs, and drawings, and produce animations and sounds, including the use of color in these items.
 In addition, you can include highly interactive multimedia and simulations in your thesis/dissertation;

 2. Increased impact on your field